YewoMhango/MyLamp/README.md

 # MyLamp Bible
 This is a desktop Windows Bible app made with electron.
-Download page can be found [here](https://YewoMhango.github.io/MyLamp/index.html)
+Download page can be found in the [releases page](https://github.com/YewoMhango/MyLamp/releases/latest)

 # Installation on Ubuntu (or just Debian)
 If you download the .deb file, you can install it by running